7 Gorgeous Lake Como Villas & Gardens You Have to Visit

 Best Time to Visit

-Today, owned by the Rockefeller Foundation, it serves as a retreat for artists, scholars, and scientists from around the world.
+This historic villa dates back to the 15th century and has undergone many transformations over the years.
+Today, it’s owned by the Rockefeller Foundation and serves as a retreat for artists, scholars, and scientists from all over the world.

 How to Get There

-If you’re traveling by ferry, it’s approximately a 10-minute walk from the Bellagio ferry port.
-For those arriving by car, parking is available near the ferry port, from where you can walk to the villa on the same route.
+If you’re arriving by ferry, it’s around a 10-minute walk from the ferry port.
+For those driving, there’s parking available near the ferry port, and you can follow the same route on foot to reach the villa.

 Best Time to Visit